Space

 mul_reults = mul_reults.iloc[:, 2:]

-Now, we can observe the consistency between the results of different methods.
+Next, we can observe the consistency between the results of different methods and discard the inconsistent methods.

 Consistency between different methods